Dr. Jim Palermo, Assistant Professor of Education, Gardner-Webb University, Boiling Springs, NC.

 Barbara has served public school teacher and principal, senior research associate at a regional education R&D laboratory, district director of professional development, and professor of education.
 Her expertise includes teacher leadership, professional development, personnel evaluation, and quantitative research.

-Dr. Pascal Mubenga, Superintendent, Franklin County (NC) Schools
+Dr. Pascal Mubenga, Superintendent, Durham Public (NC) Schools

 Dr. Kathy Nobles, Educational Consultant, Bristol, FL